JuliaDataScience/JuliaDataScience/contents/data_vis_makie.md

 GLMakie.activate!()
 ```

-Now, we will start with publication-quality plots.
+Now, we will start with some basic plots and later one some more advanced publication-quality plots.
 But, before going into plotting it is important to know how to save our plots.
 The easiest option to `save` a figure `fig` is to type `save("filename.png", fig)`.
 Other formats are also available for `CairoMakie.jl`, such as `svg` and `pdf`.